 Jarred Roasted Red Peppers vs. Homemade

-I used store-bought roasted red peppers in my chicken, stuffing for one main reason.
-It is a lot easier and quicker to buy roasted red peppers than roast them at home.
+I used store-bought roasted red peppers in my chicken stuffing for one main reason.
+It is a lot easier and quicker to buy roasted red peppers than to roast them at home.
 There is very little difference in taste between the store-bought ones and the homemade ones.
 If you want to roast the peppers yourself, go for it, I often do, but it is okay to use jarred ones as well.

 Cutting The Chicken Breast For Stuffing

-To prepare the chicken for stuffing, you first have to remove the little flap of meat on the bottom of the chicken breast known as the tender.
-If you buy breaded chicken tenders at the store or the pub, what you’re getting is that little piece of meat on the underside of the breast.
+To prepare the chicken for stuffing, you first have to remove the little flap of meat on the bottom of the chicken breast, known as the tender.
+If you buy breaded chicken tenders at the store or the pub, what you're getting is that little piece of meat on the underside of the breast.
 Whenever I take the tender off of a chicken breast, I freeze it, then when I have enough, I bread and fry them.
 The tender has to come off the breast because it tends to affect how the breast cooks.
 Often there will be a small patch of raw chicken under the tender.
-So, it’s best to remove it.
+So, it's best to remove it.

 To make the pocket for the stuffing, use a knife (you might prefer a paring knife for this job) to cut a two-inch opening in the side of the chicken that goes about two-thirds of the way through the breast.
 Try your best not to cut through the other side or the bottom of the breast.

 Now that you have a pocket in your chicken breasts, you can fill them with the stuffing.
 Use a spoon to push the stuffing into the breast.
-Don’t push the stuffing into the chicken with too much force as you may split the breasts.
+Don't push the stuffing into the chicken with too much force, as you may split the breasts.
 To wrap the chicken, lay a twelve-inch length of plastic wrap on your cutting board.
 Put two overlapping pieces of prosciutto down on the board, then place the chicken on the prosciutto.
 Use the plastic wrap to pull up on the prosciutto and roll it tightly around the chicken breast.
 Repeat with the second breast.

 Cooking the prosciutto-wrapped chicken happens in two stages.
 The first stage is to sear the chicken in a hot pan.
 This first step will seal the prosciutto around the chicken, and it will help make the prosciutto crispy.
 The last thing you want is soggy prosciutto.
 The second stage of the cooking process happens in the oven.
 This will cook the chicken breast and finish crisping the prosciutto.